Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Photon-number statistics of output state after optical losses

 \section{Photon-number statistics of output state after optical losses}

-To incorporate the effect of optical loss in the output state into the phase-shift detection procedure, we need to calculate the photon-number prbabilities \(p_{n}\) of the resulting state.
+To incorporate the effect of optical loss in the output state into the phase-shift detection procedure, we need to calculate the photon-number probabilities \(p_{n}\) of the resulting state.
 We denote the corresponding density operator by \(\hat{\rho}\).
 These probabilities can be obtained conveniently from a standard property of the Wigner function \cite{Schleich2001}:

 where $W_n(x,p)$ is the Wigner function of the Fock state.
-The photon statistics of resulted state is follows (see for details App. \ref{app:phot-stat}):
+The photon statistics of the resultant state is as follows (see for details Appendix~\ref{app:phot-stat}):

 Numerical evaluation of the ratio \(\Gamma(m+1/2)/m!\) slightly complicates the computation of the photon-number statistics.
-Using Stirling’s approximation, we derive a simpler expression that is accurate and numerically stable; see the end of App.~\ref{app:phot-stat}.
+Using Stirling’s approximation, we derive a simpler expression that is accurate and numerically stable; see the end of Appendix~\ref{app:phot-stat}.

-The alternative approach to calculation of the photon number statistics is the use of the binomial conditional photon number probabilities introduced by the loss socuces.
-However, this method does not readily accommodate sequences of the form loss \(\rightarrow\) linear operation (displacement, squeezing and phase shift) \(\rightarrow\) loss.
-Therefore, to validate our approximate approach, in App.~\ref{app:numerical-calc-comparison} we compare the both methods in a simpler setting: a displaced and squeezed SC state followed by a single source of losses and show that their results coincide with very good precision.
+The alternative approach to the calculation of the photon number statistics is the use of the binomial conditional photon number probabilities introduced by the loss sources.
+However, this method does not readily accommodate sequences of the form loss \(\rightarrow\) linear operation (displacement, squeezing, and phase shift) \(\rightarrow\) loss.
+Therefore, to validate our approximate approach, in Appendix~\ref{app:numerical-calc-comparison} we compare both methods in a simpler setting: a displaced and squeezed SC state followed by a single source of losses, and show that their results coincide with very good precision.